la-cc/aks-creator-core/README.md

     config-init

-You will get a `config.yaml` that can
+You will get a `config.yaml` that can be filled by you.

 ### <a id="FillMissing"></a>2.
 Fill missing fields in `config.yaml`